 Walking fern is a perennial nonflowering vascular plant with distinctive, long-triangular leaves with a pair of lobes at the base of the blade.
 The leaves are simple, narrowly triangular, with netted venation.
 The leaves take root at the elongated tips, forming new plantlets.
 This fern’s sporangia (spore-producing organs) are grouped into sori (clusters) that are scattered on the underside of the leaves, attached on one side along the veins.
 Spores are produced May–October.

-Similar species: There are 8 Asplenium species in Missouri, but the others look more like typical ferns, with compound leaves.
+Similar species: Walking fern is a type of spleenwort, genus Asplenium.
+There are 8 Asplenium species in Missouri, but the others look more like typical ferns, with compound leaves.

 One close relative, ebony spleenwort (A. platyneuron) is a common forest-floor fern.
 When it grows near boulders and bluffs where walking fern lives, the two sometimes hybridize.
 The resulting sterile hybrid is called Scott’s spleenwort (A. x ebenoides).
 The basal halves of its leaves are much like typical ferns — pinnately compound (feather-compound) — but with the pinnae (leaflets) and lobes irregular in size.
 In the upper half, however, the leaves are uncut, resembling the leaf tips of walking fern and, like walking fern, sometimes taking root at the tips.
 The petioles (leaf stalks) are shiny and reddish brown to dark brown.